 Traveling Alone?
 You’ve got a friend in Costa Rica!

 My service is unique and personal because I take only individuals: one or two people at a time.
 I can pick you up at the airport and show you around.
 I offer a wide range of activities – things I’ve enjoyed myself.
-I’ve documented these activities with photos and descriptions on the ACTIVITY page above, to help you decide what you’d like to do.
+We can also be adventurous and do something new.
+I’ve documented activities with photos and descriptions on my Guide Service Activities page, to help you decide what you’d like to do.
 Or we can customize: want to do something different, explore somewhere new?
 I’m ready to go!